 Montville Place Names – George Carpenter Place

-The Story Behind the Name
+The Story Behind the Name George Carpenter Place

 A recent resident to Montville, on learning about our Ecumenical Dawn Easter Service at George Carpenter Place, asked; “Where’s that and who is George Carpenter?”